ialbert/biostar-central/README.rst

 -------------

 The codebase requires Python_ (version 2.6 or higher) and Django_ (version 1.3 or higher).
-Currently using the `Blueprint CSS`_ framework for layout and JQuery_ for javascript.
+Currently using the `Blueprint CSS`_ framework for layout and JQuery_ for javascript and `Tiny MCE`_ for rich text javascript editor.

 Installation
 ------------